-If you’re a regular commuter and you’re bored of pouring petrol or diesel money into your seemingly bottomless tank, then it’s probably time to consider switching to an electric car and saving a potential fortune on fuel.
+If you’re a regular commuter and you’re bored of pouring petrol or diesel money into your seemingly bottomless tank, then it’s probably time to consider switching to an electric car and saving a potential fortune on fuel, and if you're specifically looking to get a new motor to commute in you'll need to make certain considerations.

 Recharging costs – particularly if you can charge at home – can be as much as 10 times cheaper than conventional fuel stops.
 That’s particularly true if you can take advantage of the cheapest off-peak charging rates, but even if you charge at average home electricity tariff rates, the cost of your daily commute could go from pounds to just pennies.